 Are there any standout hardships you’ve come across?

-Oh my, where do I even start.
+Where do I even start.
 When I first started, I was working massive weeks freelancing to finance the business, building up capital, fixing expensive mistakes.
 Still do actually.
 I put a huge amount of trust in a rep who was moving a lot of my wine, because I had little time to be on the road selling, who didn’t pay me for months - she said her merchants hadn’t paid her - and my accountant was getting real mad with me because I wasn’t making her pay.
 That was hard and pretty awkward.
 I think the standout hardship is doing this all on my own.
 I don’t have investors, family money financing this dream, partners in the business to help me in areas I'm not so good out or to just help manage the workload.
 During COVID lockdown I broke my shoulder and needed surgery so had to learn to ask for so much help.
 I was left handed with a broken left wing, so my boyfriend and friends helped make wine boxes, dropped off wine for me, drove me around because I wasn't allowed to drive, I even remember not wanting to go out for dinner for my birthday because I was so embarrassed I couldn't cut up my own food.
 I remember thinking - c’mon Al try harder, at least your business didn't have to entirely close down like restaurants so that made me harden up and get through it.
 But was a wake up call that perhaps staying a solo founder isn’t sustainable long term.

 What have been some key learning experiences?